 How to Apply

 Thank you for your interest in Vandenberg Family Homes!
 We look forward to welcoming you to your new home and want to make sure the application and leasing process is as convenient and efficient as possible.
-Vandenberg Family Homes serves as the on-base housing community for active duty Air Force families assigned to Vandenberg Air Force Base and we also welcome qualified military retiree and DOD civilian applicants in select neighborhoods
+Vandenberg Family Homes serves as the on-base housing community for active duty Space Force families assigned to Vandenberg Space Force Base and we also welcome qualified military retiree and DOD civilian applicants in select neighborhoods

 You can get your application for Vandenberg Family Homes started in a variety of ways: